E-Learning Plan/Remote Learning: Pekin Community High School

 What if my student does not have Wi-Fi/data access at home?

 Mobile Wi-Fi hotspots (Kajeets) are available for checkout for students who need access at home.
 These can be checked out from the Learning Commons.
 Each device has 500MB/day, which is enough for students to use these access points for required assignments.
 They should not be used for (nor have enough data to support) personal use.
+The Kajeets have enough data for 7-8 hours of regular school work, but only enough for up to one hour of video streaming.
+Teachers should keep this in mind for planning purposes/requirements of students.

 Wifi is also available at these locations in Pekin: https://goo.gl/dJLiuP